-In 2023, VER participated in an investor initiative to influence companies with significant methane emissions.
+In 2024, VER participated in an investor initiative to influence companies with significant methane emissions.
 The climate-warming effect of methane is about 25 times stronger than that of carbon dioxide.
 Reducing methane emissions is an important way to reduce greenhouse gas emissions from the energy sector, for example.
+VER also participated to CDP's Non-Disclosure Campaign.